atmos/atmos.github.io/auto-deployment/index.md

 | environments     | A comma delimited list of environments to deploy to automatically. |
 | push_on_status   | When set to `1` deployments are only created on successful commit statuses. |
 | status_contexts  | A comma delimimted list of commit status context names to verify against.<b>Unimplemented</b>|

-These values are all available in your repository's admin settings under the Webhooks & Services section.

 ### Chat Configuration